 Asha Parekh urges her followers to turn up in huge numbers to support ‘Har Ghar Tiranga’

-Mumbai: Veteran actress Asha Parekh, who is known for ‘Teesri Manzil’, ‘Upkar’, ‘Kati Patang’, ‘Nadaan’ and others, has vowed to take the ‘Har Ghar...
+Veteran actress Asha Parekh, who is known for ‘Teesri Manzil’, ‘Upkar’, ‘Kati Patang’, ‘Nadaan’ and others, has vowed to take the ‘Har Ghar Tiranga’...

 The actress took to her Instagram on Tuesday, and shared a picture of herself proudly holding the tri-colour.
 She also penned a note in the caption, as she urged her followers to sign up for the ‘Har Ghar Tiranga’ campaign.